Sicret89/vehicles-api/README.md

 DELETE /cars/{id}/
 *delete car with given id

-# Run project on local machine - project is dockerized with use of docer-compose.
+# Run project on local machine - use of docer-compose.

 To run project on Docker on local machine: